powerchordinc/ratsnest/README.md

 ## The Solution

 This package aims to help verify that a JSON resource (or any other resource that can be unmarshaled to a `map[string]interface{}`) meets your presence criteria.
-In other words, it will help you loop through all of those endless arbitrary objects to get to your dark, Gulf Coast dreams.
+In other words, it will help you loop and walk through all of those endless arbitrary objects.

 ### Usage